vsouza/awesome-ios/README.md

 * [Brisk](https://github.com/jmfieldman/Brisk) - A Swift DSL that allows concise and effective concurrency manipulation.
 * [Aojet](https://github.com/aojet/Aojet) - An actor model library for swift.
 * [Overdrive](https://github.com/arikis/Overdrive) - Fast async task based Swift framework with focus on type safety, concurrency and multi threading.
-* [NSLock+Synchronized](https://github.com/Jon-Schneider/NSLock-Synchronized) - Do you miss @synchronized in Swift?
-NSLock+Synchronized gives you back @synchronized in Swift via a global function and NSLock class and instance methods, conveniently usable via CocoaPods and Carthage Framework. [e]
 * [AsyncNinja](https://github.com/AsyncNinja/AsyncNinja) - A complete set of concurrency and reactive programming primitives.
 * [Kommander](https://github.com/intelygenz/Kommander-iOS) - Kommander is a Swift library to manage the task execution in different threads.
 Through the definition a simple but powerful concept, Kommand.
 * [Threadly](https://github.com/nvzqz/Threadly) - Type-safe thread-local storage in Swift